Tokyo court turns down Ghosn’s appeal of long detention

 Denial of bail for months is common in Japan’s criminal system and is often criticized as “hostage justice.”

+Legal experts say that, once suspects are charged, they can be held until their trials start so that evidence and witnesses can be decided upon and registered with a court, while they are still detained.

+Ghosn, who led Nissan Moror Co. for two decades, is charged with falsifying financial reports in underreporting his income by about 5 billion yen ($44 million) over five years through 2015.

-Ghosn is charged with falsifying financial reports, but no trial date has been set.
+No trial date has been set.
+Trial preparation can take months.

+The breach of trust allegations center around having Nissan shoulder Ghosn’s personal investment losses in foreign exchange transactions, and payments of money from Nissan to a Saudi businessman.

+Ghosn and his lawyers say there was a prior agreement Nissan would not suffer any losses on the collateral deal, and legitimate payments went to the businessman for his services to help with Nissan’s dealer problems and investments in the Gulf.